Non-Exact Symplectic Cobordisms Between Contact 3-Manifolds: Introduction

 The \defin{ECH contact invariant}

 is the homology class represented by the ``empty orbit set''.
-It is equivalent via an isomorphism of Taubes \cite{Taubes:ECH=SWF5} to a corresponding invariant in Seiberg-Witten theory, and conjecturally\footnote{A proof of this conjecture would now appear to be in sight due to work in progress by Kutluhan-Lee-Taubes \cite{KutluhanLeeTaubes1} and independently Colin-Ghiggini-Honda \cite{ColinGhigginiHonda:openbook}.} also to the Ozsv\'ath-Szab\'o contact invariant \cite{OzsvathSzabo:contact}; like those invariants, its vanishing gives an obstruction to strong symplectic fillings, and a version with twisted coefficients also obstructs weak fillings.
+It is equivalent via an isomorphism of Taubes \cite{Taubes:ECH=SWF5} to a corresponding invariant in Seiberg-Witten theory, and also to the Ozsv\'ath-Szab\'o contact invariant \cite{OzsvathSzabo:contact} by recent work of Colin-Ghiggini-Honda \cite{ColinGhigginiHonda:HF=ECH3} and independently Kutluhan-Lee-Taubes \cite{KutluhanLeeTaubes5}.
+Like those invariants, its vanishing gives an obstruction to strong symplectic fillings, and a version with twisted coefficients also obstructs weak fillings.

 \begin{remark} Technically the definitions of $\ECH_*(M,\xi ; h)$ and $c(M,\xi)$ depend not just on~$\xi$ but also on a choice of contact form and almost complex structure.
 However, Taubes' isomorphism to Seiberg-Witten Floer homology implies that they are actually independent of these choices, thus we are safe in writing $\ECH_*(M,\xi ; h)$ without explicitly mentioning the extra data. \end{remark}